 - What does BiK mean on payslip?

-As part of the above, we will consider these across different types of employee benefits.
-In addition, we will also consider how to calculate Benefit in Kind taxes.
+As part of the above, we’ll consider these across different types of employee benefits.
+In addition, we’ll also consider how to calculate Benefit in Kind taxes.

-It’s key to bear in mind that HM Revenue & Customs define what is a Benefit in Kind.
+It’s key to bear in mind that HM Revenue & Customs (HMRC) define what is a Benefit in Kind.
 When we look at the rules on employment benefits, there’s some specific rules which apply to any benefits which an employer provides to their employees.
 To clarify, these rules govern how such benefits are taxable.
-Indeed, there are some quite complex rules around company benefits for contractors and their respective BiK tax which exist.
-Therefore, many business owners rely on their accountants to report these to HMR Revenue & Customs (HMRC).
+Indeed, there’s some quite complex rules around company benefits for contractors and their respective BiK tax which exist.
+Therefore, many business owners rely on their accountants to report these to HM Revenue & Customs (HMRC).